valoran-M/.dotfiles/README.md

 Thanks to:

 * [gurvan.dev](https://gitlab.com/Gurvan.dev) - For encouraging me at
-    the beginning to switch to neovim
+    the beginning to switch to neovim and pkgs install script
 * [josuemoreau](https://github.com/josuemoreau) - For finally motivating
     me to switch to hyprland
 * [paulpatault](https://github.com/paulpatault) - To help me with neovim